-Erection problems (erectile dysfunction) may be caused by physical problems
+Erection problems may be caused by physical problems

-related to the blood vessels, nerves, and hormones or by psychological issues.
-Physical problems cause about 8 out of 10 cases of erectile dysfunction.
+related to the blood vessels, nerves, and hormones.
+Or they may be caused by psychological issues.

 Normally, an erection

 occurs when your imagination or senses (vision, hearing, touch, smell, taste)